Prty, Prtyq Investors Have Opportunity To Lead Party City Holdco Inc. Securities Fraud Lawsuit

-(MENAFN- PR Newswire) BENSALEM, Pa., Sept.
-6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Party City HolInc. ("Party City" or the "Company") (NYSE: PRTY ; OTC: PRTYQ ).
+(MENAFN- PR Newswire) LOS ANGELES, Sept.
+8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Party City HolInc. ("Party City" or the "Company") (NYSE: PRTY ; OTC: PRTYQ ).

 Class Period: November 8, 2022 – June 9, 2023